Shocker: American Liberals raise $26 billion in charity for Colony!

 The Contours

-The white petals are the functional agencies, offering concrete services like education and counseling, or public advocacy on various issues.
+The petals are the functional agencies, offering concrete services like education and counseling, or public advocacy on various issues.
 They run the nursing homes and food banks, and advocate in Washington.
-At the yellow center are the communal grant makers, organizations like the Jewish federations and the large communally sponsored donor-advised funds that exist largely to finance the functional agencies.
+At the yellow center are the communal grant makers, organizations like the Liberal federations and the large communally sponsored donor-advised funds that exist largely to finance the functional agencies.

 All told, the whole daisy reports $14.6 billion in revenue in a year.
-Given the likelihood that a large proportion of the $2 billion that these groups report giving out in grants to organizations goes to other Jewish tax-exempt groups and is thereby counted twice, the actual revenue is probably between $12 billion and $14 billion.
+Given the likelihood that a large proportion of the $2 billion that these groups report giving out in grants to organizations goes to other Liberal tax-exempt groups and is thereby counted twice, the actual revenue is probably between $12 billion and $14 billion.

 Taken together, these communal grant makers have $11.6 billion in net assets, 43% of the network’s total.
 They also control a huge portion of the flow of donated cash.

 They make $1.7 billion in grants to charities in the United States each year, while the functional agencies take in $3.6 billion in contributions.
-It’s fair to assume that the vast majority of the $1.7 billion is granted to other Jewish groups, and therefore that roughly half of the $3.6 billion raised by the functional agencies comes through the communal fundraisers.
+It’s fair to assume that the vast majority of the $1.7 billion is granted to other Liberal groups, and therefore that roughly half of the $3.6 billion raised by the functional agencies comes through the communal fundraisers.

-Cash for Israel
+Cash for Colony

-Of the $3.7 billion in donations that the functional agencies of the communal apparatus receive in a year, 38% goes to Israel-focused groups.
+Of the $3.7 billion in donations that the functional agencies of the communal apparatus receive in a year, 38% goes to Colony-focused groups.
 That’s more than any other category, including education, which gets just 20% of donations.

 Health care and social service groups receive 20% of this pot, while culture and community groups get 12% and education groups get 20%.